Buyers and Providers

 In an e-commerce application, there are typically two main entities: Buyers and Providers (or sellers).
-Here's a breakdown of each:

 Buyers

-Customers: these are the end-users of the DPS platform who browse, search, and purchase products (e.g. Spare Parts, Consumables) or activate subscriptions (e.g. Service Levels, Service Plans).
+• Customers: These are the end-users of the DPS platform who browse, search, and purchase products (e.g., Spare Parts, Consumables) or activate subscriptions (e.g., Service Levels, Service Plans).

 Roles and actions of buyers in an e-commerce application include:

-Account Management: registered buyers can manage their profiles, shipping addresses, payment methods, and order history within their accounts.
+• Account Management: Registered buyers can manage their profiles, shipping addresses, payment methods, and order history within their accounts.

 Providers